 Maintaining epoxy garage floors involves regular cleaning and preventative measures to protect the coating.
 This includes sweeping or vacuuming regularly, using mild detergents and avoiding harsh chemicals, addressing spills promptly, and applying a sealant every few years.

-How Should you Maintain Epoxy Garage Floors?
+How to Maintain Epoxy Garage Floors in Minnesota?

-Cleaning Tips for Maintaining Epoxy Garage Floors
+What Are the Cleaning Tips for Maintaining Epoxy Garage Floors?

 Daily and Weekly Cleaning Practices